 in memoriam of Sergei G. Klyashtorny (1928–2014)

-Sergei G. Klyashtorny was an eminent Russian Turkologist, scholar of wide-ranging research interests, professor of a number of Russian and foreign universities who made a major contribution to the studies of the history and culture of Turkic and Mongolian ethnic groups.
+Sergei G. Klyashtorny (1928–2014) was an eminent Russian Turkologist, professor of a number of Russian and foreign universities who made a major contribution to the study of history and culture of Turkic and Mongolian peoples.

-The conference will focus on the urgent problems of the history, literature and languages of the Turkic and Mongolian peoples that were studied by Sergei Klyashtorny.
-Memorial speeches will be dedicated to the scholar’s professional contributions and academic journey.
+The conference will focus on topics studied by Sergei G. Klyashtorny: history, literature and languages of the Turkic and Mongolian peoples.
+Speeches in memory of Sergei G. Klyashtorny will be dedicated to his scholarly contributions and academic research.

 Mark A. Kozintcev

 Information about the participant (full name, academic degree, place of work, email, phone number);

 The Organizing Committee reserves the right to select papers to be included in the conference program.
 Authors of selected presentations will have an opportunity to publish their papers in IOM RAS journals “Mongolica” (the issue in honor of S.G.
 Klyashtorny) and “Written Monuments of the Orient”.

 Irina F. Popova, RAS corresponding member, IOM RAS Director